francisc-o-liveira/AdFree_Youtube/README.md

 1. Scroll down and enable **Developer Mode**.
 2. Click **Load unpacked** and choose the extension folder.
 3. Confirm the extension is active and test it on YouTube.

+### For Opera Users

+1. Go to `opera://extensions` in your Opera browser.
+2. Enable **Developer Mode** using the toggle in the top-right corner.
+3. Click the **Load unpacked** button.
+4. Select the folder containing the extracted extension files.
+5. Confirm the extension is enabled and start enjoying YouTube without ads.

 **Manual Installation:**